anthonydanger/blog/source/articles/2015-06-11-file-attachments-in-angular.markdown

 ##Rails Controllers
 Because we are using the Upload object to make the API call, and not Restangular like we are through the rest of the app, I needed to manipulate the request parameters a bit.
-I'm doing two things here.
+There are two steps to this.
 First, parsing the nested resource hash into json, then creating a Ruby hash that will be have like the normal params hash.
 This is necessary because nesting my_resource under the fields key when setting options for the JavaScript Upload object (lines 13-15 above) results in this data not being properly serialized.
 So we do it manually.

 Second, I nest the file parameter under the my_resource parameter as it would naturally be using the Paperclip Rails view helpers.
 These two steps make it easy to use the payload params just as I normally would.

-I am omitting a lot of code for clarity -- code to check authrozation, handle save failures, etc.
+I am omitting a lot of code for clarity -- code to check authorization, handle save failures, etc.

 ```ruby